 The Planning Department with its small friendly team deals with all planning applications including those for planning permission, listed building consent, advertisement consent and works to trees.
 On average around 100 applications are processed each year.

 Because of the status of the islands as a Conservation Area, AONB and Heritage Coast. there are several Directions under Article 4 of the Town and Country Planning (General Development Procedure) Order 1995 which have removed the rights to carry out a range of works that could normally be done without requiring planning permission.
 The four Article 4 Directions can be viewed by navigating through to the Heritage, Conservation and Environment Section.
 All potential applicants/developers are therefore advised to contact the department before carrying out works, or submitting formal applications, in order to ascertain whether permission is required and whether a proposal is likely to be supported.

-The Senior Manager for Infrastructure & Planning has delegated powers to determine planning related applications.
+The Senior Manager for Infrastructure & Planning has delegated powers to determine planning and related applications.
 Major applications and those relating to strategic decisions will require a Full Council decision and the Planing Protocol has been reviewed to make it clearer under what circumstances other applications can be called to Full Council by Members of Council.
 Applications requiring a Full Council decision will be determined at Full Council meetings which meet around once a month.
 The calendar of committee meetings can be found here.
 Information on the conduct of Officers and Members whilst handling applications can be found in the Planning Protocol which was recently and revised and updated as of 2018.